swatson-phillips/GT-CS-3312-SampleRepo/docs/feedback/DD-System-Architecture_feedback.md

 - What kind of architecture are you using and why?
 How does this help you uphold good design principles?
 - Tell me how you are applying good design principles not just that you kept them in mind.
 - Make sure that you are upholding conceptual integrity between your static and dynamic diagrams.
+- Overall looks good!
+There are a few in-line comments and notes below to consider.
+- ** Note that this is not a guarantee of this grade on the final completed document **

 # Document formating
 - The static and dynamic elements should be under the "System Architecture" section not stand on their own.
+- You may consider positioning your figures at either the top or bottom of the page for document design and readability.

 # Diagramming